thedaviddias/Mac-OS-Setup-Applications/README.md

 #### [1Password](https://1password.com) - Password manager
 ![Yearly subscription][subscription-yearly] ![High usage][usage-high] ![Proprietary backup][backup-proprietary] [![Upvote on Product Hunt][product-hunt]](https://www.producthunt.com/posts/1password-7-for-mac-and-windows)

+##### What for?

-- Generate all of my passwords with it and keep everything in a secured and encrypted vault kept secure by my one master password.
+* Generate all of my passwords with it and keep everything in a secured and encrypted vault kept secure by my one master password.
-- No longer need to remember passwords and I now have a unique password for every website [activating two factor authentication](https://support.1password.com/one-time-passwords/) wherever possible.
+* No longer need to remember passwords and I now have a unique password for every website [activating two factor authentication](https://support.1password.com/one-time-passwords/) wherever possible.
-- All my applications licences are saved in 1Password
+* All my applications licences are saved in 1Password

-- I was previously using [LastPass](https://www.lastpass.com/) until I switched to 1Password in 2019.
+##### What I ❤️

+* 1Password is a native MacOS app and it's probably one of the reason I choose to move away from [LastPass](https://www.lastpass.com/) in 2019.
+* Fast
+* I can save not just passwords but secure notes, bank accounts, licences...
+* Have a shared vault with my wife and being able to send her by Airdrop a new entry.

+##### What I 👎

+* I loved that LastPass could recognize a form and automatically filled the inputs on a Website.
+1Password requires you to 1) Click on the browser extension, 2) Click on "autofill"
+* Not sure if it will be one day possible, but unlocking 1Password with the Apple Watch would be awesome.

 ##### Extensions / plugins
 * [Chrome extension](https://chrome.google.com/webstore/detail/1password-x-%E2%80%93-password-ma/aeblfdkhhhdcdjpifhhbdiojplfjncoa?hl=en) - Update settings and set the shortcut to `⌃⇧P`